pivot-access-ltd/bma-offline-docs/src/how-to-install-maas.md

 rad-end

 rad-begin /deb/3.1/ui /deb/3.1/cli
-<a href="#heading--upgrade-from-deb-3-0-to-3-1"><h2 id="heading--upgrade-from-deb-3-0-to-3-1">How to ugprade from MAAS 3.0 to MAAS 3.1 Beta</h2></a>
+<a href="#heading--upgrade-from-deb-3-0-to-3-1"><h2 id="heading--upgrade-from-deb-3-0-to-3-1">How to ugprade from MAAS 3.0 to MAAS 3.1</h2></a>

-To upgrade from MAAS 3.0 to MAAS 3.1 Beta (not recommended for production):
+To upgrade from MAAS 3.0 to MAAS 3.1:

 1. Back up your MAAS server completely; the tools and media are left entirely to your discretion.
 Just be sure that you can definitely restore your previous configuration, should this procedure fail to work correctly.

-2. Add the MAAS 3.1 Beta PPA to your repository list with the following command, ignoring any apparent error messages:
+2. Add the MAAS 3.1 PPA to your repository list with the following command, ignoring any apparent error messages:

 ```
-sudo apt-add-repository ppa:maas/3.1-next
+sudo apt-add-repository ppa:maas/3.1
 ```

 3. Run the MAAS upgrade like this: